Last Updated on

 - Weigh down radishes.
 Let them sit in brine 2-4 hours.

-- Add rice flour to ¾ cup of water in a saucepot.
+- If using, Add rice flour to ¾ cup of water in a saucepot.
 Heat on medium.
-Stir until flour is dissolved and mixture becomes a thick paste.
-(This only takes about 2 minutes).
+Stir until flour is dissolved and mixture becomes a thick paste (congee), usually takes about 2 minutes.
 Remove from heat and allow to cool.

 - Peel garlic and peel ginger (using a spoon).
 Chop roughly.